resultwizard/ResultWizard/docs/pages/quickstart.md

 Ideally, you'd have a folder structure where `code` (or `python` or `src` or whatever) and `thesis` (or `latex` or `document` or whatever) are folders on the same level.
 See also the [wiz.export() API](/api/export).

+Ideally, you also have used the [`siunitx`] LaTeX package beforehand to know how to format units, e.g. `\m\per\s^2`.
+But don't worry if you haven't, you can still use `ResultWizard` and learn about `siunitx` along the way.
+You might also want to check out the [siunitx configuration](/tips/siunitx) page.

 ## 💻 Installation & prerequisites

 {: .tldr }